skin Condition

 Hyperpigmentation can manifest as:

-• Dark Spots or Patches: These can appear anywhere on the body but most common on the face, hands and other sun exposed areas.
+- Dark Spots or Patches: These can appear anywhere on the body but most common on the face, hands and other sun exposed areas.
+Hyperpigmentation can manifest as dark spots or patches which are often referred to as dark patches.

-• Dull or Lacklustre Skin: Hyperpigmentation can make the skin look less healthy.
+- Dull Skin: Hyperpigmentation can make the skin look unhealthy.

 Besides the physical symptoms hyperpigmentation can also have emotional and psychological effects: